Trevor-Edge/NFL-Matchup-Predictor/README.md

 # NFL Game Predictor

-An interactive web application that predicts NFL game outcomes using machine learning.
+According to this model, the Eagles will be winning Super Bowl LIX, but how can you bet against the Chiefs???:) This project spins up an interactive web application that predicts NFL game outcomes using machine learning.
 The system analyzes historical play-by-play data and runs 10,000 simulations to generate win predictions for any two NFL teams.

 ## Features